-- Policy or procedure outlining how people using services will be supported to provide feedback, make a complaint or appeal to an external body - Procedures for engaging an independent mediator where complaints and appeals remain unresolved - Publications promoting external feedback, complaints and appeals mechanisms (e.g. welcome/induction packs, brochures, website, social media, fact sheets, displays, newsletters) - Publications promoting external feedback, complaints and appeals mechanisms are in formats that are understood by people using services (such as accessible, easy to navigate, large print, relevant language, culturally appropriate, braille) - Records showing that supports and/or referrals were provided to assist with making a complaint to an external body (such as interpreters, advocates, Aboriginal and Torres Strait Islander services, Aboriginal and Torres Islander Community Controlled Organisations, multi-cultural organisations, community members, Elders, language services) - Feedback from people using services and/or their representatives / support persons (where relevant) showing awareness of relevant external feedback, complaints and appeals mechanisms and how to access them - Feedback that people have been provided with information/support to access an external complaint body (such as interpreters, advocates, Aboriginal and Torres Strait Islander services, Aboriginal and Torres Islander Community Controlled Organisations, multi-cultural organisations, community members, Elders, language services) - Feedback from management and staff confirms they understand the processes used to refer people to external complaints and appeal bodies - Feedback from management and staff confirms they inform people about the supports available when contacting an external complaints/appeals body (such as interpreters, advocates, Aboriginal and Torres Strait Islander services, Aboriginal and Torres Islander Community Controlled Organisations, multi-cultural organisations, community members, Elders, language services) - Feedback or records showing the individual needs of people using services were considered when referrals to external agencies were made (such as age, culture, gender identity, sexuality, religious beliefs, ability, communication needs).
+- unresolved. - Publications promoting external feedback, complaints and appeals mechanisms (e.g. welcome/induction packs, brochures, website, social media, fact sheets, displays, newsletters). - Records show that as relevant, people using services are made aware of their right to escalate a human rights complaint to the Queensland Human Rights Commissioner if 45 days have elapsed and the person has either not received a response to the complaint, or has received a response the person considers to be an inadequate, and this can be done via publications, website, file notes, or other information avenues which suit the service types being delivered - Publications promoting external feedback, complaints and appeals mechanisms are in formats that are understood by people using services (such as accessible, easy to navigate, large print, relevant language, culturally appropriate, braille). - Records showing that supports and/or referrals were provided to assist with making a complaint to an external body (such as interpreters, advocates, Aboriginal and Torres Strait Islander services, Aboriginal and Torres Islander Community Controlled Organisations, multi-cultural organisations, community members, Elders, language services). - Feedback from people using services and/or their representatives / support persons (where relevant) showing awareness of relevant external feedback, complaints and appeals mechanisms and how to access them. - Feedback that people have been provided with information/support to access an external complaint body (such as interpreters, advocates, Aboriginal and Torres Strait Islander services, Aboriginal and Torres Islander Community Controlled Organisations, multi-cultural organisations, community members, Elders, language services). - Feedback from management and staff confirms they understand the processes used to refer people to external complaints and appeal bodies. - Feedback from management and staff confirms they inform people about the supports available when contacting an external complaints/appeals body (such as interpreters, advocates, Aboriginal and Torres Strait Islander services, Aboriginal and Torres Islander Community Controlled Organisations, multi-cultural organisations, community members, Elders, language services). - Feedback or records showing the individual needs of people using services were considered when referrals to external agencies were made (such as age, culture, gender identity, sexuality, religious beliefs, ability, communication needs).